brucou/graph-adt/README.md

  - enumeration of all edge paths between two vertices, with a configurable maximum for edge repetition
- - generic BFS and DFS graph **edge** search, which can be customized to implement some of the criteria presented thereabove
+ - generic graph **edge** search, which can be customized to implement some of the criteria presented thereabove

 This was chosen for pragmatic reasons.
 From this included algorithm, it is possible to implement